This post is about how to visit the Washington Monument, including tips on getting here, how to get tickets and how to

 Since there is only one elevator to go up and down, you may sometimes have to wait in the lobby.
 Don’t worry, there is a bench.
 While waiting, have a look at the bust of George Washington.

-The elevator ride up is accompanied by a park ranger who will tell you a brief summary of the monument.
+The elevator ride up has a video that will tell you a brief summary of the monument.
 Brief because the whole elevator ride takes about 70 seconds!

 Once off of the elevator, you’ll be let off at the highest point open to the public where you can look out on all four sides of the obelisk.

 Once you have finished with the views, you can take the stone steps found in the corner down one floor to the museum level.

 This next level has an exhibit about the building and maintenance of the monument.
 Learn about the earthquake in 2012 or the many times the monument has been hit by lightning.